DrankRock/CMList/README.md

 ``python3 CMCrawl.py``

 ### Demo
 https://user-images.githubusercontent.com/32172257/212565491-e1f3cf7a-75e4-4aba-9695-6e049184208e.mp4

+### Features
+- csv output
+- possibility to import your list
+- fast and intuitive GUI
+- automated scraping

 ### Bugs
 - If you sort your list, you will lose the value of the number of cards and state, it is my priority.